AssemblyScript/website/src/basics.md

 ### Closures

 Closures are not yet supported and we are waiting for the [Function References](https://github.com/WebAssembly/function-references) 🦄 proposal (`func.bind`?) to land.
-However, since this is a crucial language feature, work on a preliminary implementation not depending on future WebAssembly features [has started](https://github.com/AssemblyScript/assemblyscript/pull/1308), but the prototype is still in flux and currently limited to read only captures.
-You can try it out with `npm install assemblyscript-closures-beta`.

 In the meantime we recommend to restructure code so closures are not necessary, i.e. instead of writing